Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 You might be thinking, “I thought I was beautiful!
 Not the Hunchback of Notre Dame!”

-All kidding aside, don’t worry, you look beautiful, and there are a lot of factors that go into capturing a flattering image such as lighting, lens size, and posing.
+All kidding aside, don’t worry.
+You look beautiful, and there are many factors that go into capturing a flattering image, such as lighting, lens size, and posing.

 Everyone wants to look their best in a photograph.
 These photos will be used as profile pictures, may be sent to potential job recruiters, or may be used as dating profile pics.

-The point is — photos are important both personally and professionally and they represent us (literally) in powerful ways.
+The point is that photos are essential personally and professionally, and they represent us (literally) in powerful ways.

-If you are working with a photographer, then they should at least be knowledgeable about the lighting and lens size, so it is your job as the subject to have some understanding of posing so the true you can show up in photos.
+If you are working with a photographer, they should at least be knowledgeable about lighting and lens size.
+As the subject, it is your job to have some understanding of posing so that you can show up in photos.

-If you take your own photos, no need to fret because we’ll also be covering some tips for that as well.
+If you take your own photos, there’s no need to fret; we’ll also cover some tips for that.

-The two most important criteria when it comes to posing women are that the pose is feminine and that the pose flatters your body.
+The two most important criteria for posing women are that the pose is feminine and that the pose flatters your body.

 1. Photograph From Above Eye Level

-The first tip is to photograph from above eye level, but not by much.
+The first tip is photographing from above eye level, but not by much.

 Photographing from slightly above helps define the jawline and chin.
-This has a slimming appearance on the face as well as the body if it is in the image.
+If this is in the image, it has a slimming appearance on the face as well as the body.

 The camera should always be at least slightly above eye level.

-If the camera is below eye level, you may end up with an unflattering double chin.
+If the camera is below eye level, you may have an unflattering double chin.

-I’m sure you’ve seen photos that are using creative angles and are shooting from the bottom looking up.
+I’m sure you’ve seen photos that use creative angles and shoot from the bottom, looking up.

-If you are going to venture into this creative side, then it is important that you also take another couple of tips into consideration with tips #4 and #8 which we’ll dive into later.
+If you are going to venture into this creative side, then it is vital that you also take another couple of tips into consideration with tips #4 and #8, which we’ll dive into later.

 2. Keep Mouth Slightly Open